 When we found these little tortilla bowls in the supermarket, we decided they were perfect for turning our usual Mexican bowls into something a little more jaunty.
 We came up with these Mexican tortilla boats, based on the shape of the bowls and what they brought to mind!

 It’s a fairly simple concept.
 Our Mexican mix makes up the filling of each boat, which is then topped with a Quorn ‘bacon’ sail and a dollop of sour cream and guacamole on either side.
+We like to use a tortilla press and cooker but you can buy your torillas from the store.
 You can serve them as you see below, or even put them onto a sea of lettuce or other salad leaves for an added effect!

 There’s not much more to say about these other than that they are absolutely delicious – and if you like any of our other Mexican meals, you will love them too!
 They’re super easy to eat as you can just lift up each boat with your fingers.
 They can get a little messy, though, so look out for dropping beans!
 They’re great for a quirky dinner party, or even for tricking the kids into eating beans and veggies for those all-important nutrients.